Best of the Web – How to Link Two Water Butts to harvest even more rainwater !

 Some of our water butts have additional machined threads set up for linking more than one unit.
 The Prestige Water butts is a perfect example of this.

 The next video gives a practical demonstration of how to connect the two barrels using the water butt linking kit, along with some tips that will help during installation.
-Whist it is assumed that the first water butt is already in place and connected to your downpipe via a diverter there is no reason that you couldn’t set up two water butts from the start.
+Whilst it is assumed that the first water butt is already in place and connected to your downpipe via a diverter there is no reason that you couldn’t set up two water butts from the start.

 There are no expensive set up costs, you can find a water butt designed to fit your space and if you already have one installed the connections to the water source will already be in place.
 Linking water butts couldn’t be simpler; if you’re running out of water when it is dry or if your overflow is in constant use when it’s wet, get a second water butt.

-• Jack Cairney
+- Jack Cairney

 Comments 0